de-xterm/cppli/docs/3-flags.md

                                 // short name is optional CPPLI_FLAG(NAME,DOCUMENTATION,/*SHORT_NAME*/...)
 ```
-this macro defines a `bool` parameter in a callback that is true when the corresponding flag is provided to the relevant command.
+this macro defines a `bool` parameter for a callback that is true when the corresponding flag is provided to the relevant command.

 ## Commandline Syntax
-Flag can be specified with a long name (`--force`) or a short name (`-f`).
+Flags can be included with their long name (`--force`) or with their (optional) short name (`-f`).
 If a flag is included (with its short or long name), the associated boolean parameter in the callback is set to true.
 Otherwise, the boolean will be false.